sara-huang-hart/real-estate-classification/README.md

    <br>
       <img src="Images/img-11.png" width="400">
    <br>
 Overall, the KNN model achieved optimal results when applied to the standardization of the bed, bath, acre_lot, and house_size attributes.
 The standardized KNN model achieved an 88.5% accuracy. a slight increase of 0.1% from the benchmark model.

-<b>Logistic Regression</b>
+##### Logistic Regression
 - Without any pre-processing techniques, the results are as follows:
    <br>
       <img src="Images/img-12.png" width="400">